artificially-ai/scala_tutorial/README.md

 - If a method ends in a colon, you may invoke it in a right associative way.
 - It mush be invoked as an infix method.
 - This technique is primarily used with Lists and Streams.

+#### Options

+Who like "null" values?
+Nobody, right?
+Or at least, most of experienced programmers might be in favour of having something other then the vast void of space.
+For that Optionals come in hand.
+Java have them, since Java 8.
+And So has Scala, but way before that.

+In Scala they are called Options.
+An ```Option``` can be of Some or None type.
+As the types suggests, ```Some``` contains something, whilst ```None``` doesn't contain any.

+For some examples, no pun intended, have a look at the ```Options.scala``` file.